 IAW the ACTSMAN, any Marine not able to execute CMC directed orders will submit official naval correspondence to M&RA.
-(Contact your recruiter for further guidance.)
+Contact your recruiter for further guidance.

-Fitness reports: students will require a "TR" fitness report prior to reporting.
+Fitness reports/Proficiency and Conduct Marks: students will require a "TR" fitness report or "TR" Pro/Cons prior to reporting.
 Upon graduation, MSOS will submit an academic fitness report that will cover the duration of the course.

-Due to the duration of the course it is highly recommended that students complete all required annual training and required (in grade) PME prior to reporting date.
+Due to the duration and fast pace of ITC/MTCC, students should complete all required annual training and required (in grade) PME (MARADMIN 541-14) prior to reporting date.

-Single student Sergeants and below arriving from external commands will not be authorized BAH and will not be authorized to reside off base.
+Single Sergeants and below arriving from external commands will not be authorized BAH and will not be authorized to reside off base.
 Government billeting is available.